mdundek/dockersuggar/README.md

     Local Dockerfile stuff:

-      dockerProjectsBasePath      Set / update the base folder path for your Dockerfile projects dockerfiles | df            List local Dockerfiles
-      new | n                     Create a new Dockerfile editDockerfile | ed         Edit dockerfile with default editor build | b                   Build a docker image
+      dockerProjectsBasePath      Set / update the base folder path for your Dockerfile projects (local environement only) dockerfiles | df            List local Dockerfiles (only for local environement) new | n                     Create a new Dockerfile (local environement only) editDockerfile | ed         Edit dockerfile with default editor (local desktop environement only) build | b                   Build a docker image

     Docker images:

-      images | i                  List available docker images document                    Document an image such as ports, volumes and environement variables tag | t                     Tag a docker image for a repository pull                        Pull a docker image from a registry deleteImage | di            Delete a docker image
+      images | i                  List available local docker images document                    Take notes for a specific image such as ports, volumes and environement variables tag | t                     Tag a docker image for a repository pull                        Pull a docker image from a registry push                        Push a docker image to repository (local environement only) deleteImage | di            Delete a docker image

     Containers:

       containers | c              List containers
       create                      Create a container from image
-      run | r                     Run container from image startContainer | startc     Start a docker container stopContainer | stopc       Stop running docker container pauseContainer | pause      Pause running docker container
+      run | r                     Create and run container from image startContainer | startc     Start a docker container stopContainer | stopc       Stop running docker container pauseContainer | pause      Pause running docker container